metalsoft-io/metalcloud-sdk-go/docs/Extension.md

 ### NewExtension

-`func NewExtension(id float32, revision float32, name string, description string, status string, kind string, definition ExtensionDefinition, ) *Extension`
+`func NewExtension(id float32, revision float32, name string, description string, status ExtensionStatus, kind string, definition ExtensionDefinition, ) *Extension`

 NewExtension instantiates a new Extension object
 This constructor will assign default values to properties that have it defined,